PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="133" /><label for="133">![133](../slides/redacted.jpeg)</label>
 _133-135.
 Redacted slides._

-<span class="redacted">Redacted</span>
+???+ warning "Redacted Content"
-> A series of slides here went into detail on our other compliance initiatives.
+    A series of slides here went into detail on our other compliance initiatives.
 These initiatives are still being worked on and so we're unable to share the information publicly.

 ---